Is Alcohol Withdrawal and Detox Dangerous?

 - High fever and excessive perspiration

-Regardless of how long a person struggled with alcohol addiction, they will experience some symptoms.
+Regardless of how long a person struggles with alcohol addiction, they will experience some symptoms.
 How severe these symptoms are or how many symptoms a person will experience varies.

 A person who has abused alcohol for a long time or has abused alcohol with other substances will have potentially dangerous withdrawal symptoms.